 You have only a flimsy grasp on decimal odds at best.
 But now you have discovered Hong Kong odds.
 They seem almost identical to decimal odds—but clearly they are not.
 What exactly is the difference?
 And US odds?
 You cannot even begin to figure those out.

-Or imagine you will be betting on a sport offline, say at a racecourse.
+Imagine you will be betting on a sport offline, say at a racecourse.
 The racecourse only uses fractional odds, so you have to use them too in order to bet on the horse race.

 There may also be situations where you choose to wager on a website which simply does not offer the odds format you usually prefer.

 This is why it is a good idea to at least get familiar with the most common odds formats you are going to encounter.
-In this article, I will teach you how to read these types of odds formats:
+In this article, I will teach you how to read these odds formats: